 Buildability also contributes to a more scalable protocol, making sure that popular Decentralized Applications (DApps) on Radix will not have a negative impact on other network activities.
 These building blocks are layered upon the Radix Atom Model, which will also be explained in this article.

 We begin this article by providing an introduction on why we need to deliver buildability in our platform.
 We'll focus on how DApps have been built until now, and the three types of DApps (protocol level, client-side and smart contracts) commonly used.

 Decentralized Applications are applications that are built to operate without a single point of failure and can (once launched) run without a centralized infrastructure.
-This stands in contrast to the traditional centralized systems that have been used for all types of enterprise applications, which require the use of servers and data centres.
-These servers and data centres receive and process requests from clients (the user), as well as store data and files.
+This stands in contrast to the traditional centralized systems that have been used for all types of enterprise applications, which require the use of servers and data centers.
+These servers and data centers receive and process requests from clients (the user), as well as store data and files.

 These centralized systems also have to rely upon financial service companies to process payments and hold the value they generate on their behalf.

 Combining distributed and decentralized networks with the benefits of a decentralized financial system, as initially created by Bitcoin, allows for the circumvention of centralized entities that may: